Mayor of Tower Hamlets: 2015 by-election

 for Labour, then as the first candidate fielded by "Red Flag Anti-Corruption" in the Tower Hamlets Council elections on 22 May 2014.

 Red Flag Anti-Corruption had also fielded two parliamentary candidates in the 2015 UK general election, Jason Pavlou for Bethnal Green and Bow and Rene Claudel Mugenzi for Poplar and Limehouse, both within Tower Hamlets.

 Liberal Democrat Elaine Bagshaw and UKIP candidate Nicholas McQueen both stood for their respective parties in Poplar and Limehouse at the 2015 general election.

 2018

 John Biggs defended the seat for Labour.
 Following a split in the former Tower Hamlets First group, Cllr Rabina Khan stood again, as the candidate for her new party, the People's Alliance of Tower Hamlets (PATH) while Cllr Ohid Ahmed stood for Aspire, which emerged from the post-Tower Hamlets First Tower Hamlets Independent Group.
-The Conservative Party selected Dr Anwara Ali MBE, a local GP and, until 2010, local Labour councillor.
+The Conservative Party selected Anwara Ali MBE, a local GP and, until 2010, local Labour councillor.
 The Liberal Democrats selected Elaine Bagshaw, their 2015 candidate.
 In August 2018, Khan wound up PATH and joined the Liberal Democrats.